-qos type-of-service diff-services < current-codepoint > dscp < new-codepoint > no qos type-of-service no qos type-of-service [diff-services < codepoint >]
+Syntax: gos type-of-service diff-services < current-codepoint > dscp < new-codepoint>

 Configures the switch to select an incoming IP packet carrying the <current-codepoint> and then use the <new-codepoint> to assign a new, previously configured DSCP policy to the packet.
-The policy overwrites the <current-codepoint> with the < new-codepoint> and assigns the 802.1p priority specified by the policy.
-(Use the qos dscp-map command to define the priority for the DSCPs-page 6-64.)
+The policy overwrites the < current-codepoint> with the < new-codepoint> and assigns the 802.1p priority specified by the policy.
+(Use the gos dscp-map command to define the priority for the DSCPs-page 8-64.)